ibm-watson-data-lab/cbf-chatbot-workshop/part2/README.md

 # Chatbots with Node.js and Watson Conversation
 ## Part 2

-This is part 2 of the tutorial delivered at Cognitive Builder Faire NYC.
+This is part 2 of the tutorial delivered at Cognitive Builder Faire.

 To run: